ewrt101/ETM/README.md

 Minecraft mod for letting twitch chat mess with your game

 ## Info
-Currently mod is so new it does nothing but im working on that.
+Currently mod is so new it does nothing but add a block but im working on that.

 ## Twitch